create3000/x_ite/docs/_posts/components/Picking/PointPickSensor.md

 - Authors may define any value for objectType.
 MFString arrays can have multiple values, so "separate each individual string" "by using quote marks".

+### SFString [in, out] **matchCriterion** "MATCH_ANY" <small>["MATCH_ANY","MATCH_EVERY","MATCH_ONLY_ONE"]</small>

+Defines whether the intersection test (i.e. pick) by this X3DPickSensorNode must match one or more objectType.
+Specifically MATCH_ANY means any match of objectType values is acceptable, MATCH_EVERY means that every objectType value in this node shall match an objectType value in the X3DPickableObject, and MATCH_ONLY_ONE means that one and only one objectType value can match.

 ### SFNode [in, out] **pickingGeometry** NULL <small>[PointSet]</small>

 *pickingGeometry* specifies the exact geometry coordinates that are used to perform the intersection testing of the picking operation.